|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 The pilots could neither climb nor turn.
 Dau recalled, "We were headed up a small valley and couldn't get over the mountains.
 I knew it was just a matter of time, so I began looking for a soft place to set her down.
 We glided in on the side of a mountain at about 110 miles an hour, and as luck would have it, there were no trees - nothing but nice soft grass - so we slid along into a crash landing".
 The B-17 force landed on a hillside near Kaisinik below Black Cat Pass to the east of Wau.
 During the crash landing, the fuselage broke rear of the radio compartment.

-Postwar, many nicknames developed for this wreck including: "Gray Ghost", "B-17 at Black Cat Pass" or "Wau B-17" Today, the wreck is one of the most impressive and easily accessible aircraft wrecks in Papua New Guinea.
+Postwar, many nicknames developed for this wreck including: "Gray Ghost", "B-17 at Black Cat Pass" or "Wau B-17".
+Today, the plane is one of the most impressive and easily accessible aircraft wrecks in Papua New Guinea (PNG).

 Jon Albright (nephew of Robert Albright)

 "My name is Jon Albright and I am 98% sure that my uncle was the radioman on B-17E 41-9234.
 The story of the mission is very close to the story that was printed in his hometown paper.
 It also was accurate to what I was told as child by his mother who was my grandmother.
 I know Bob was awarded the 'distinguished flying cross' and 'purple heart' from his actions on this mission.
 Reasons given for these citations was the fact, that Bob manned his gun against the Zeros after receiving wounds earlier from the flack that hit the plane.
 Bob died four days later in Australia on January 14, 1943.
 I know he was nineteen when he died."

 "Henry Raymond Blasco from New Britain, Ct.
 Was my great uncle"